RS485 - What Are Possible RS485 Polarity Issues

 - Run a common (ground wire) to all devices and the termination resistors.

-- Verify which wire is positive using a multimeter during idle state.
+- Verify which wire is positive using a multimeter during the idle state.
 Do not assume wire coloring is correct.